t-lji/fx-example/README.md

 # Features

 - Simple, intuitive interface for all developers for developers with limited acknowledge and experience on Teams App to be as simple and intuitive as possible.
-- Efficient – since reading documents and finding APIs on webs is time consuming, my App had to be efficient with examples such as getting the user information, uploading/downloading files and showing UI components.
+- Efficient – since reading documents and finding APIs on webs is time consuming, this App had to be efficient with examples such as getting the user information, uploading/downloading files and showing UI components.
 - Cross platform[optional] – the App be available across 2 platforms: Teams Client and Mobile Teams App.
-I chose to adaptive design to achieve the same experience both on computers and mobile phones.
+The app will be designed adaptively to achieve the same experience both on computers and mobile phones.

 # Structure